HarryBryant99/Verification-of-Z3-RUP-Proofs-in-Coq-Rocq-and-Agda/README.md

   This tool generates an extracted checker for formulas in CNF and a proof checker for propositional formulae.
 In the case of RUP, it uses the extracted RUP checker.
   In case of non-CNF Tseitin steps it uses an OCaml checker.
 - In
+  [Rocq/vers2](Rocq/vers4) a Z3 proof checker that is fully verified for both SAT proofs and inequality proofs with Farkas' lemma.
+- In
   [createProofLogs/](createProofLogs/) scripts for generating the proof logs.
 - In
   [OCaml/vers1](OCaml/vers1)<br>